Table of Contents

 Business Factors provides non-recourse factoring, where we purchase a business’s receivables and do not charge them back to the business if we are unable to collect.

 To qualify for factoring, a business must have creditworthy clients.
 The factor runs a credit check on the business’s clients (called “account debtors” by factors) to confirm their creditworthiness.
-Also, the invoices that are to be factored must be free and clear of any liens, whether held by a lender, the IRS or the state department of revenue.
+Also, the invoices that are to be factored must be free and clear of any liens, whether held by a lender, the IRS the Canada Revenue Agency.
 To make it easier to get approval for factoring or for another working-capital facility that relies on invoices (asset-based lending, for example), businesses should use straightforward billing arrangements and make invoices hard to dispute.
 Progress, contingency billing or consignment sales make it harder to obtain working capital using invoices.

 If the invoices are pledged to someone else, a loan might be a better alternative.
 Business Factors offers revenue-based, asset-based and working capital loans, among other options.
 Contact one of our executives today to find the best working capital alternative for your business.